Quansight-Labs/ndindex/docs/slices.md

 The special meaning of negative numbers, to index from the end of the array, is by far the biggest problem.
 It is a fundamental discontinuity in the definition of an index.
-This makes it completely impossible to write a formula for almost anything relating to slices, which will not end up having branching `if` conditions.
+This makes it completely impossible to write a formula for almost anything relating to slices that will not end up having branching `if` conditions.
 But the problem isn't just for code that manipulates slices.
 The [example above](negative-indices-example) shows how negative indices can easily lead to bugs in end-user code.
-Effectively, any time you have a slice `a[i:j]` and `i` and `j` are nontrivial expressions, `i` and `j` must be checked to ensure they do not go negative.
-It is virtually never the case that the slice will just happen to be what you want even if they go negative.
-This is because the discontinuity disagrees with the concept of [clipping](clipping), which is a very good idea. `a[i:j]` will slice "as far as it can" if `j` is "too big" (greater than `len(a)`), but it does something completely different if `i` is "too small" as soon as "too small" means "negative".
+Effectively, any time you have a slice `a[i:j]`, if `i` and `j` are nontrivial expressions they must be checked to ensure they do not go negative.
+If they can be both negative and nonnegative, it is virtually never the case that the slice will give you what you want in both cases.
+This is because the discontinuity inherent in the definition of [negative indexing](negative-indices) disagrees with the concept of [clipping](clipping). `a[i:j]` will slice "as far as it can" if `j` is "too big" (greater than `len(a)`), but it does something completely different if `i` is "too small" as soon as "too small" means "negative".
+Clipping is a good idea.
+It tends to lead to behavior that gives what you would want slices that go out of bounds.

 Negative indexing is, strictly speaking, a syntactic sugar only.
 Slicing/indexing from the end of the array can always be done in terms of the